sungsoo-ahn/2025/_posts/2025-04-28-the-lottery-llm-hyperthesis.md

 In the subsequent sections, we review some progresses of retrival augmented generation, external tool use, and multi-step reasoning, which significantly improve the performance of LLMs.
 Then, we propose a lottery LLM hypothesis suggesting that for a given LLM and task, there exists a smaller lottery LLM capable of producing the same performance with the original LLM with the assistances of multi-step reasoning and external tools.
 We discuss and summarize the essential capabilities that the lottery LLM and KV cache compression must possess to support the multi-step reasoning and external tools.

-## Knowledge Retrival: Tackling Redundant and Unreal Knowledge of LLMs
+## Tackling Redundant and Unreal Knowledge of LLMs with Knowledge Retrival
 **Redundant Knowledge.** In contemporary applications, many individuals utilize LLMs as encyclopedic resources or to verify news and academic research, akin to an Internet search engine.
 Recent studies indicate that LLMs exhibit varying performance in knowledge retrieval, contingent upon the popularity of the information<d-cite PopQA="PopQA"></d-cite>.
 Specifically, a small subset of real-world question-answer (QA) pairs constitutes the majority of interactions, while a limited number of QAs receive frequent attention, demonstrating a long-tail distribution in their popularity<d-cite key="PopQA"></d-cite>.
 LLMs tend to perform better on high-popularity QAs compared to those with lower popularity.

 **Hallucinated Knowledge.** Conversely, LLMs often generate outputs based on probabilistic language modeling rather than factual knowledge, a phenomenon known as hallucination<d-cite key="huang2023survey"></d-cite>.
 This issue has garnered significant attention from researchers<d-cite key="huang2023survey"></d-cite>.
 There is ongoing debate regarding the feasibility of completely eliminating hallucinations<d-cite key="farquhar2024detecting"></d-cite>.
 Some studies suggest that hallucinations are inevitable, as they are a byproduct of the model's reasoning and generalization abilities<d-cite key="banerjee2024llms"></d-cite><d-cite key="xu2024hallucination"></d-cite>.